mcplusabia/mcplusabia/Email Templates/RequestForFollowUpAdmission.md

 Thank you for getting in touch with us regarding the status of your application.

 The process for admission usually takes 3 - 4 weeks and we understand how frustrating it is not to received any update.
-We sincerely apologize for the said matter.
+We sincerely apologize for the inconvenience.
 Based on our records, we would like to inform you that you admission status is:

 - **[Put admission status here]**